Home

 Grainger Shepherd's Hey

 Ossip Gabrilowitsch recorded Robert Schumann's Piano Quintet in E flat Major, Opus 44 in the 1920s with the world famous Flonzaley Quartet.
 The quintet is scored for piano and traditional string quartet (two violins, viola and cello).
-Here is the first movement from that recording.
 This is ensemble playing at its best.

-Schumann Piano Quintet in E flat Major Op 44
+Schumann Piano Quintet in E♭ major, Op 44

 i Allegro Brillante